Robust Queueing for Single-Server Queues with Abandonment: A Heuristic Tandem-Queue Approximation

 This section summarizes how we extend the RQ approximations to a two-node tandem model, in which the downstream queue has abandonment and its input process is the \emph{departure} process from an upstream $GI/GI/1$ queue.
 The key point is that, although the downstream arrivals are generally \emph{non-renewal}, the refined RQ approximation only requires the arrival process through its \emph{IDC} function; we therefore approximate the downstream arrival IDC using an IDC-based departure approximation from \cite{whitt2018heavy,whitt2022robust}.

 \paragraph{Model.} Consider two single-server FCFS queues in series.
 Queue~1 is a stable $GI/GI/1$ queue without abandonment.
-Its stationary departure process $D_1(\cdot)$ is routed to Queue~2, which is a $GI/GI/1{+}GI$ queue with patience-time distribution $F_\alpha$.
+Its stationary departure process is routed to Queue~2, which is a $GI/GI/1{+}GI$ queue with patience-time distribution $F_\alpha$.
 The external arrival rate to Queue~1 is $\lambda$, and Queue~1 has traffic intensity $\rho_1<1$; hence the throughput of Queue~1 is $\lambda$ and the arrival rate to Queue~2 is also $\lambda$.
-For a stationary counting process $N(\cdot)$ with rate $\lambda$, recall the \emph{index of dispersion for counts (IDC)}
+For a stationary counting process $A(\cdot)$ with rate $\lambda$, recall the IDC

-For renewal processes, $I_N(t)$ can be computed numerically from renewal-function or Laplace-transform representations; see, e.g., \cite{whitt2022robust} and references therein.
-For general \emph{non-renewal} processes (such as departures from a $GI/GI/1$ queue), we work directly with $I_N(\cdot)$.
+For renewal processes, $I_A(t)$ can be computed numerically from renewal-function or Laplace-transform representations; see, e.g., \cite{whitt2022robust} and references therein.
+For general \emph{non-renewal} processes (such as departures from a $GI/GI/1$ queue), we work directly with $I_A(\cdot)$.